Menu

 What is the goal of a pancreas and kidney transplant?

-The main goal of having a kidney-pancreas transplant is to improve both the quality and length of your life.
+The main goal of a kidney-pancreas transplant is to improve both the quality and length of your life.
 A combined kidney and pancreas transplant offers freedom from dialysis and insulin injections.

 Why would someone need a combined kidney and pancreas transplantation?